-Does the breadth of nutrition and dietetics programmes meet students’ expectations?
+Does nutrition course breadth meet students' expectations?

 How should programmes balance breadth and depth?